Alfresco/alfresco-ng2-components/docs/core/services/auth-guard-sso-role.service.md

 ]
 ```

-If the user now clicks on a link or button that follows this route, they will be not able to access to this content if the user does not have the roles.
+If the user now clicks on a link or button that follows this route, they will be not able to access this content if they do not have the roles.

 ## Redirect over forbidden

-If the you want to redirect the user to a different page over a forbidden error you can use the **redirectUrl** as the example below:
+If the you want to redirect the user to a page after a forbidden access, you can use the **redirectUrl** as in the example below:

 ```ts
 const appRoutes: Routes = [